scylladb/scylladb/docs/dev/reader-concurrency-semaphore.md

 * Limit of memory resources: 209715200;
 * Dump of the permit states;

-Permits are grouped by table, operation, and state, while groups are sorted by memory consumption.
+Permits are grouped by table, operation (see below), and state, while groups are sorted by memory consumption.
 The first group in this example contains 34 permits, all for reads against table `ks1.table1_mv_0`, all data-query reads and in state `active/await`.

 The dump can reveal what the bottleneck holding up the reads is: